kalyptein/gametools/data/adventures/Arden-Vul Keys/SL6 - Drowned Canyon/Areas - SL6.md

 ### SL6-76: Hall of Imperial Heroes (Dry)

-Note: The air supply in this chamber is fixed; see general sub-level conditions above.
+* Note: The air supply in this chamber is fixed; see general sub-level conditions above.

-This 30’-tall, barrel-vaulted hall offers an impressive tribute to some long-forgotten military heroes of antiquity.
-A 10’-wide strip of red onyx has been inset into the granite; it leads from the entrance to the main statue at the south end of the hall.
-Flanking the red stone walkway are eight 15’-tall statues.
-An inscription (actually a song) runs along the wall at a point 20’ above the floor; it starts in the northwest corner and ends in the northeast corner.
-The words of the Mithric inscription are 2’ tall, inset into the stone, and inlaid with more red onyx.
-At the south end of the hall stands a 20’-tall statue of the great Archontean hero, Spiculus Carbo.
+* This 30’-tall, barrel-vaulted hall is an impressive tribute to long-forgotten military heroes of antiquity.
+	* A 10’-wide strip of red onyx is inset into the granite floor leading from the entrance to the main statue at the south end of the hall.
+	* Flanking the walkway are eight 15’-tall statues of men and women in military garb, each unique, on low plinths inscribed with the name of the hero.
+	* At the south end of the hall stands a 20’-tall statue of the great Archontean hero, Spiculus Carbo, in field plate, leaning wearily on his spear.
+		* The heads of two heqeti hoppers lie at his feet.
+		* The plinth is inscribed (Mithric): “Spiculus Carbo, scutarius, who embodied the three virtues of his calling, fell defending his comrades during the great war against the Hoppers.”
+		* He is a long-forgotten hero of the ancient empire.
+	* An inscription (Mithric; a song) runs along the wall 20’ up in 2'-tall letters of inlaid red onyx, starting in the northwest corner and ending in the northeast corner.
+* Secret passage (to SL6-77): almost impossible (1 in 12) to detect the hidden passageway under the statue of Spiculus Carbo.
+	* If the 3 code words (clues in the inscriptions in SL6-74 and SL6-75) are touched, in any order, within 5 minutes, the statue slides forward, revealing the stairs and hidden passage.

-Statues of Lesser Heroes: The eight statues depict men and women in military garb, albeit in clothing and equipment unique to each individual.
-Each stands on a low plinth on which the name of the hero is inscribed.
-The statues are enchanted (and detect as magic).
-Should any one of the three code words embedded in the song inscription (duty, loyalty, respect) be touched (see below), all eight break out into a rough version of the song, chanted in loud bass tones.
-Should the physical remains of Spiculus Carbo be looted from SL6-77, the eight offer boos, hisses, and raspberries in equally loud tones.
-From southwest to southeast, the statues depict:
+Statues of Lesser Heroes
+* The statues are enchanted (and detect as magic).
+* If any of the 3 code words embedded in the song inscription (duty, loyalty, respect) be touched, all 8 break out into a rough version of the song, chanted in loud bass tones.
+* If the remains of Spiculus Carbo be looted (SL6-77), the 8 offer boos, hisses, and raspberries in equally loud tones.
+* From southwest to southeast, the statues depict:

-28. Hertulion, in legionary gear, in a defensive posture with shield and spear
+	* Hertulion, in legionary gear, in a defensive posture with shield and spear
-29. Janata (F), in scout garb, wielding a sling
+	* Janata (F), in scout garb, wielding a sling
-30. Hjaltion, a dekarch, gesturing with baculus
+	* Hjaltion, a dekarch, gesturing with baculus
-31. Terencius Borsa, as a legionary thrusting with short sword
+	* Terencius Borsa, as a legionary thrusting with short sword
-32. Eadgifia (F), polemarch with shield raised, thrusting with spear
+	* Eadgifia (F), polemarch with shield raised, thrusting with spear
-33. Lauret (F), archer nocking an arrow in her short bow
+	* Lauret (F), archer nocking an arrow in her short bow
-34. Isketius the Black, as a legionary crouching behind his shield
+	* Isketius the Black, as a legionary crouching behind his shield
-35. Marcus the Elephant, in a loincloth holding a club
+	* Marcus the Elephant, in a loincloth holding a club

-Statue of Spiculus Carbo: This basalt statue is enormous, rising 20’ above the floor.
-Spiculus Carbo, a long-forgotten hero of the ancient Archontean empire, is dressed in battered field plate, and leans wearily on his spear.
-The heads of two heqeti hoppers lie at his feet.
-The plinth carries this inscription: “Spiculus Carbo, scutarius, who embodied the three virtues of his calling in falling for his comrades during the great war against the Hoppers.”
+Inscription/Song

-Inscription/Song:  The words (in Mithric) of the song are as follows (N.B.: the three code words are underlined here for the GM’s purposes alone; nothing on the wall distinguishes these words from the others):
+* The words (in Mithric) of the song are as follows:
+	* The 3 code words (duty, loyalty, respect) are highlighted for the GM; nothing on the wall distinguishes them.
+	* GM Note: this was a popular marching song of the legions during the period of Archon Marius Tricotor.
+A slim chance a PC with a military background may recognize some of the phrases from modern military practice.

 Hail to the heroes, whose deeds are clear to all
-None of them stepped back, when duty made its call Amid the press and without doubt they formed the sacred wall And there with blades a-flashing, they saw the enemy fall Through loyalty fierce and honor clear they forced the foe in thrall Their deeds of noble service demand respect from all
+None of them stepped back, when DUTY made its call Amid the press and without doubt they formed the sacred wall And there with blades a-flashing, they saw the enemy fall Through LOYALTY fierce and honor clear they forced the foe in thrall Their deeds of noble service demand RESPECT from all

-GM Note: This was a popular marching song of the legions during the period of Archon Marius Tricotor.
-There is a slim chance that a PC with a military background may recognize some of the phrases from modern military practice.

-Secret passage (to SL6-77): It is almost impossible (1 in 12) to detect that there is a hidden passageway under the statue of Spiculus Carbo.
-It is revealed when the three code words (clues to which may be found in the inscriptions in SL6-74 and SL6-75) are touched, in any order and within 5 minutes.
-At that point the statue slides forward, revealing the stairs and hidden passage.

 ### SL6-77: Secret Tomb of Spiculus Carbo (Dry)